JuliaDynamics/ConceptualClimateModels.jl/docs/src/index.md

-# EnergyBalanceModels.jl
+# ConceptualClimateModels.jl

 ## [Premade symbolic variable instances](@id global_vars)

-For convenience, EnergyBalanceModels.jl defines and exports some symbolic variables that we [list below](@ref list_vars).
+For convenience, ConceptualClimateModels.jl defines and exports some symbolic variables that we [list below](@ref list_vars).
 These are used throughout the library as the default variables in [implemented processes](@id processes).
 When going through documentation strings of processes, such as [`BasicRadiationBalance`](@ref),